epew-workshop/epew-workshop.github.io/index.md

 All page limits include tables, figures, and references.

 All submitted papers will be reviewed on the basis of technical quality, relevance, significance, and clarity by the program committee.
-All workshop papers should be submitted electronically in PDF format through the EasyChair workshop website.
+All papers should be submitted electronically in PDF format through the [EasyChair workshop website](https://easychair.org/my/conference?conf=epew2024).
-Submissions must follow the IEEE Computer Science proceedings format, as workshop proceedings will be published in ICSA 2024 Companion proceedings, and appear in IEEE Xplore Digital Library
+Submissions must follow the LNCS proceedings format.

 ## Organizing Committee